imdatngo/gowhere/README.md

     "budget__gte": 1000,
 })

-// a slice will be "OR" conditions, check here below for more advanced way to build this "OR" conditions plan.Where([]map[string]interface{}{
+// a slice will be "OR" conditions plan.Where([]map[string]interface{}{
     {"started_at__date": "2019-04-13"},
     {"started_at__date": "2019-04-15"},